The U.S. Ambassador’s Special Self-Help Fund

 Application deadline: Open season.
 Applications accepted on an ongoing basis.

-Selection period: January – August
+Selection period: January to June

-Award period: September - December
+Award period: July to December

 How to Apply for the Fund

 Complete and send the application form to the U.S. Embassy.
-Click here (PDF - 160KB) to download the application.
+Click here (PDF - 143KB) to download the application.
 You can also request the application by mail or in person through the SSH Office.
 The Self-Help Application Form is FREE of charge and the Embassy DOES NOT request any payment to receive and evaluate a project.

 Embassy of the United States of America